Favourited 120 times

 We’ll also be doing some other work outside, like sorting different building materials that can be re-used, fixing fences, cutting tree branches, grinding branches (with a machine) and making woodchips, etc.

 Let us know if you are extra handy with power tools or have carpenting, etc experience, and we’ll easily find you a project.
+We really like recycling/upcycling, and we have loads of reclaimed wood, and many other materials.

-Joint dining (lunch/dinner) at our house, as a rule.
-Breakfast could be at our house, or separately (we’ll provide the food supply).
-Some of the dinners could be with some of the other villagers.
 We are meat-lovers ourselves, but if you have special preferences, we’ll make sure to provide other choices or agree with you to take care of your own cooking (and bring food to the common meals).